-The latest update to this website was Monday at 836pm (HST)
+The latest update to this website was at 702pm Wednesday evening (HST)

 24 Lanai 1, Lanai